min2ha/ukwa-site/content/target/70706/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: DAVID DAVIS Just ignore bogus Chancellor Hammond… the sun is Brexing out

 In releasing his letter to the Treasury Select Committee in August 2018 predicting an adverse impact of brexit on the UK economy, the Chancellor was attempting to frighten the ­population into imagining the most ­terrible consequences of leaving the European Union without a deal